-Formal physical therapy should start preferably by Monday or Tuesday the week directly after surgery.
-There are however exercises which should be started the day after surgery and should be performed at least 3 times per day (there is no limit to how often you can do these).
+Formal physical therapy will not typically start until 6 weeks after surgery.
+There are however exercises which should be started the day after surgery and should be performed 3 times per day.
 The exercises should only take about 10-15 minutes.
-Your brace needs to be removed or unlocked to perform these simple but effective exercises.
-Exercises include ankle pumps, quad sets
+Your sling needs to be removed to perform these simple but effective exercises.
+The exercise sheet is also within this handout.